ftrackhq/ftrack-connect/doc/developing/plugins.rst

 Plugins
 *******

-By placing hook plugins in a discoverable :term:`plugin directory` Connect will automatically register event hooks for custom event processing, actions and locations.
+By placing plugin hooks in a discoverable :term:`plugin directory` Connect will automatically register them.
+A plugin hook can be used for custom event processing, actions and location plugins.

 In this article we will learn about the structure of a plugin and some best practices that will help you on your way to become an ftrack Connect ninja.